icaros-usc/dqd/README.md

 # Differentiable Quality Diversity<br><sub>The official Python implementation of the NeurIPS 2021 paper</sub>

-This repository replicates the supplemental material for the [Differentiable Quality Diversity](https://arxiv.org/abs/2106.03894) paper.
+This repository replicates the code from the supplemental material for the [Differentiable Quality Diversity](https://arxiv.org/abs/2106.03894) paper.

 The project contains a modified version of [pyribs](https://pyribs.org) a quality diversity optimization library.
 All MEGA variants are implemented in pyribs.
 The `GradientEmitter` implements both the OG-MAP-Elites and the OMG-MEGA algorithms.
 The `GradientImprovementEmitter` implements the CMA-MEGA algorithm.